 If you’re a back or stomach sleeper, you’ll likely prefer a firmer mattress with coils to prevent the heaviest parts of your body (like your hips and shoulders) from sinking into the mattress and to keep your spine aligned.

 If you have more weight, try opting for a hybrid mattress to take advantage of the supportive coil base, but keep in mind that you might need to choose a firmer option to feel properly supported.

 Note what type of sleeper and sleeping position each mattress is recommended for in its product description.
 But take care to read reviews, too.
 People who have experience with the mattress can offer more insight.

 Foam, particularly latex foam, may work best for sleepers with back and neck pain.
 Coils alone won’t provide enough contouring and pressure relief, so opting for a hybrid with latex foam comfort layers can help meet that need.

-If you get hot while sleeping, note whether mattresses feature any cooling technology, such as “phase change” materials, gel foam, or perforated foam.
-While sleeping hot might not necessarily cause you pain, tossing and turning all night can leave you uncomfortable all the same.
+If you get hot while sleeping, note whether mattresses feature any cooling technology, such as phase-change materials, gel foam, or perforated foam.
+While sleeping hot might not necessarily cause you pain, tossing and turning all night can leave you feeling uncomfortable all the same.

 Other mattress performance considerations